 NPR was a font of interesting biological information this week.

-First up: How the Saint Louis Zoo plans to use its new honeymoon resort to give the plummeting Ozark hellbender population a boost.
+More specifically: How the Saint Louis Zoo plans to use its new honeymoon resort to give the plummeting Ozark hellbender population a boost.
 Affectionately known as snot otters because of their slimy skin, flat heads, and frilly sides, hellbenders have been disappearing at an alarming rate from the rivers of southern Missouri and northern Arkansas.
 Rapidly dwindling habitat, pollution, disease, and a hot market for snot otters in the illegal pet trade have left very few young hellbenders left in the wild.
 To counter the trend, the Saint Louis Zoo has built two 40-foot long riverways, complete with concrete salamander-sized man caves where male hellbenders can settle in, fertilize and guard eggs to their hearts’ content.

 The experiment appears to be working.
 At NPR press time, 185 hellbenders had been hatched in captivity.
 Another 1000 have been brought in from the wild to be raised in the zoo’s pollution- and predator-free environment.
 Zookeepers plan to release the salamanders back into the wild in six or seven years to give the local populations a boost–and give scientists time to figure out how to fix what’s gone wrong with the